Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Multi-building industrial site planning with shared utilities, paving, and storm systems
+Multi-building Georgetown industrial site planning with shared utilities, paving, and storm systems — backbone infrastructure designed for all phases before the first building breaks ground

-Multi-building industrial site planning with shared utilities, paving, and storm systems.
+Multi-building Georgetown industrial site planning with shared utilities, paving, and storm systems — backbone infrastructure designed for all phases before the first building breaks ground.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Building-shell coordination tied to park-wide access and circulation decisions.
+Building-shell coordination tied to park-wide access and circulation decisions — each Georgetown building's dock orientation, truck court depth, and access points aligned to the park's overall circulation plan.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Phase planning that keeps future buildings from disrupting delivered buildings
+Phase planning that keeps future Georgetown buildings from disrupting delivered buildings — construction access, utility extensions, and grading for future phases coordinated with occupants of completed buildings

-Phase planning that keeps future buildings from disrupting delivered buildings.
+Phase planning that keeps future Georgetown buildings from disrupting delivered buildings — construction access, utility extensions, and grading for future phases coordinated with occupants of completed buildings.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover sequencing by parcel, building, or operating phase as required.
+Turnover sequencing by parcel, building, or operating phase as required — Georgetown logistics park tenants have lease commencement dates that must be honored regardless of adjacent construction activity.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.